-I believe my daughter Felecia sees beyond the animal and has captured the art of wool through Jacob Sheep.
-Today I’m sharing her story and a project she completed this summer made from their fiber.
+I believe my daughter Felecia sees beyond the animal and captured the art of wool through Jacob Sheep.
+Today, I’m sharing her story and a project she completed this summer made from our Jacob fiber.

-Felecia was the first to conquer hand sheering and to this day she’s still the best at sheering.
-I believe she saw the wool with a purpose where the rest of us simply wanted to free the animals from their heavy coat.
+Felecia was the first to conquer hand shearing and to this day she’s still the best.
+I believe she saw the wool had a purpose where the rest of us simply wanted to free the animals from their heavy coat.

-After gathering the fiber from this year’s sheering season she wanted to know if she could have some for her blanket project she started the last year.
-I passed along the majority and she began separating right away; it was interesting to watch.
+This shearing season she asked if she could have it all because she wanted to finish that blanket.
+I passed along the majority and she began separating right away which was interesting to watch.

 Why This Project

-Felecia is a gal with many old fashioned skill sets and crocheting happens to be one of them.
-She was taught by both her Grandmother’s when she was a young child.
+Felecia is a gal with many old fashioned skills and crochet happens to be one of her many talents.
+She was taught by both her Grandmother’s when she was around eight and picked it up quickly.

-My mom taught her how to crochet on a very small hook that’s used to make doilies and my husband’s mom taught her how to make the Granny square pattern.
+My mom showed her how to crochet on a very small hook that’s used to make doilies and Robert’s mom taught her how to make the Granny square pattern.

 The Blanket Design